NexPlayer/NexPlayer_For_Nintendo_Switch/README.md

   <br>

-  <p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unity video player for Nintendo Switch allows for the introduction of video streams within your Nintendo Switch applications made with Unity.
+  <p style="margin-left:auto;margin-right:auto" width="300px" align="left">Our Unity video player plugin for Nintendo Switch allows for the introduction of video streams within your Nintendo Switch applications made with Unity.
 With our library, you can use in-game actions to control the video playback.</p>

   <br>